tobbensol/bobs-quest/README.md

 ### Setup
 1. To run this project, you will need to install [Java](https://www.oracle.com/java/technologies/downloads/) (version 17 recommended.
 We cannot assure that older versions work).
-2. Clone the project from [here](https://git.app.uib.no/grabbane/inf112.22v.libgdx-template.git).
+2. Download the Source code from [here](https://git.app.uib.no/grabbane/inf112.22v.libgdx-template.git).
+3. Unzip the source code.
+4. Open the project with an IDE of your choice.
+5. Find DesktopLauncher in src/main/java/launcher/DesktopLauncher and press the run button.

 ### Running
 #### Note: The stable version of the project is on the `master` branch.